Construção (song)

-"Construção" (/pt-BR/; Construction) is a song by the Brazilian singer and composer Chico Buarque, recorded in 1971 for his album of the same name.
-In 2009, "Construção" was selected by the Brazilian edition of Rolling Stone as the greatest Brazilian song of all time.
-An instrumental version of the song was featured in the 2016 Summer Olympics opening ceremony in Rio de Janeiro.
+"Construção" (/pt-BR/; Construction) is a song by the Brazilian singer and composer Chico Buarque, recorded and released in 1971 for his album of the same name through Philips Records.
+Written shortly after Buarque's return from self-imposed exile in Italy, the song emerged during the height of Brazil's military dictatorship and has been widely interpreted as a critical portrayal of urban labor and social alienation.